wagood/laralist/README.md

 * [QuickRequest Laravel](https://github.com/rmunate/Quick-Request-Laravel) is an ultra-lightweight tool designed for swift and efficient requests to the Laravel backend.
 By leveraging the "fetch" mechanism, this solution streamlines the execution of requests to Laravel controllers, eliminating the need for manual assignment of tokens, base URLs, hidden inputs, and other method-specific parameters. <!-- javascript, request -->

 * [Replicate Laravel PHP client](https://github.com/halilcosdu/laravel-replicate) is a Laravel client for the Replicate API.
 It provides a convenient way to interact with the Replicate API using PHP and Laravel's Facade pattern. <!-- replicate, api -->

+* Laravel [Response Cache](https://github.com/spatie/laravel-responsecache) This Laravel package can cache an entire response.
+By default it will cache all successful get-requests that return text based content (such as html and json) for a week.
+This could potentially speed up the response quite considerably.

 * Laravel [Review](https://github.com/fajarwz/laravel-review).
 Flexible and powerful review system for Laravel, let any model review and be reviewed.